 Depends: It depends on what you mean by advanced.
 If you mean spread to other organs, usually it will.
 If you mean advanced within the colon itself.
 Not unless it was really large.
 I've noticed that you seem to be asking a lot about colon cancer.
 If you have had a clear colonsocopy, you should be in the clear. ...Read more

 Ct uses xrays taken an 360 degrees combined with a computer to see"inside" the body.
 The table moves as the xray tube and detectors spin around the patient 10 times a second or more!
 The image shows excellent soft tissue detail, enhanced with injection of intravenous contrast or oral contrast.
 This way the body is shown in slices, in any plane, usually axially, but ...Read more

 - Can a ct scan show colon cancer?

-- Can colon cancer be detected with a ct scan?
+- Can a concussion be missed even after a ct scan?

 - Can a ct scan miss a brain tumor?

 - Can a ct scan angiography miss an aneurysm?